Teaching Data Science Students to Sketch Privacy Designs through Heuristics (Extended Technical Report): Evaluation

 \sssec{Improved Communication Efficiency.} Table~\ref{tab:ele_cover_rate} presents the result of interpretation evaluation metrics at the privacy design decision level, which provides initial evidence for heuristic guidance's capability to enable better creator-interpreter communication of privacy designs.
 First, heuristic-guided sketches achieved higher interpretation performance across metrics, with an increase of 31.6\% in precision (i.e., increased fraction of correct interpretations) and 36.6\% in recall (i.e., increased fraction of creator's design decisions that were accurately interpreted).

-At the level of a complete privacy design, heuristic-guided sketches demonstrated higher per-sketch interpretation performance, again with a higher precision (79.1\% v.s.
-44.6\% for the vocabulary group), reflecting the proportion of matches among all interpretations in a sketch, and higher recall (71.1\% v.s.
-40.5\%), representing the percentage of alignments among the creator's all design decisions.
+At the level of a complete privacy design, heuristic-guided sketches demonstrated higher per-sketch interpretation performance, again with a higher precision (79.1\% vs. 44.6\% for the vocabulary group), reflecting the proportion of matches among all interpretations in a sketch, and higher recall (71.1\% vs. 40.5\%), representing the percentage of alignments among the creator's all design decisions.
 These differences are all statistically significant according to the Wilcoxon Signed-Rank tests~\cite{woolson2005wilcoxon}, highlighting the improved communication efficiency facilitated by heuristic guidance.